steevessaillant/SimpleCRM/README.md

 # SimpleCRM

+This version (branch code) uses Jest Unit Test not cypress (DO NOT MERGE TO MAIN --> FORK INSTEAD)

 BDD/TDD implementation with XUnit (GWT plugin)

 This is BDD / TDD double loop with full build pipeline (GitHUbActions)